kareemAboelatta/Social-media/README.md

 }

 ```
 - Now We can depended on **abstractions (Database interface)** and not on **concretions (like Firebase or Custom Api)** by this way.
-The Datebase interface now is a **replaceable** with its childern classes and we will make our reposiory class take Database interface as argument like this:
+The Datebase interface now is a **replaceable** with its childern classes and we will make our reposiory class take Database interface as argument like this: :heart:
 ```kotlin
 class RepositoryImp @Inject constructor(
     private var database: Database                      //abstractions (firebase or your custom api)